How to Fill out a Customs Form for International Shipping

 Many countries allow the import of motor vehicles, which usually don’t fall under the “personal effects” category.

-If you plan to import a car or vehicle to your destination country, you will likely be asked to obtain a prior import permit.
-As your moving company, we’ll provide you with detailed information about the form to be filled out to get the permit.
+If you plan to import a car or vehicle, you will likely need to obtain a prior import permit.
+As your moving company, we will provide you with detailed information about the form you need to fill out to get the permit.

 How to Create an Inventory List and a Packing List

 SDC International Shipping’s movers will come to your home to load your belongings.
 The container will be loaded and sealed if you send a full container load.
-If you are sending a less-than-full container load, your belongings will be loaded into our moving vans, sent to our warehouse to be palletized, and prepared to be sent to the port.
-In either case, we will prepare an inventory list while we load.
+If you are sending a less-than-full container load, your belongings will be loaded into our moving vans, sent to our warehouse to be palletized, and prepared for shipment to the port.
+In either case, we will prepare an inventory list while loading.

-We advise our clients to let us do the packing.
-Professional packing is more than just saving you a little bit of time; it will save you considerable headaches.
-Professional packing means the packaging materials are new and conform to international shipping standards; not all do, and used ones inevitably won’t.
+We advise our clients to let us handle the packing.
+Professional packing is more than just saving you a little bit of time—it can save you considerable headaches.
+Professional packing ensures that the packaging materials are new and conform to international shipping standards; not all do, and used ones inevitably don’t.

 If you insist on packing yourself, make sure to label each box’s contents clearly.
-Do not use general labels like “miscellaneous” or “kitchen”; instead, try using specific terms like “vacuum cleaner parts” and “dishes and bowls.”
+Avoid general labels like “miscellaneous” or “kitchen.”
+Instead, use specific terms like “vacuum cleaner parts” or “dishes and bowls.”

 Some destinations insist that your inventory be consecutive.
-For instance, if you are sending 40 boxes, make sure that all kitchen items will be in consecutively numbered boxes.
-For you, the most logical way of numbering boxes might be “my room,” but that is not necessarily the way all countries want the list.
+For instance, if you are sending 40 boxes, make sure that all kitchen items are placed in consecutively numbered boxes.
+What feels logical to you (“my room”) might not satisfy customs regulations.

 Our movers will prepare your inventory list in English.
-This is usually sufficient for most destinations; however, there will be destinations that require this list to be translated into the original language.
+This is usually sufficient for most destinations, although some countries may require it to be translated into their official language.

-Even though we prepare the list, it is your job to make sure that it is correct, and you will be held accountable for discrepancies, so please make sure that the list is accurate.
+Even though we prepare the list, it is your responsibility to ensure it is correct.
+You will be held accountable for discrepancies, so please check the list carefully.

 By the way, the inventory list is also necessary for your marine insurance policy.
-When you order insurance, you must ensure that this inventory reflects specific items.
+When you order insurance, you must ensure that the inventory reflects specific items.

 Difference Between Household Goods and Personal Effects

-Some countries make a distinction between household goods and personal effects.
-You may not be allowed to list them as household effects.
-So, please pay attention to the following.
+Some countries distinguish between household goods and personal effects.
+You may not be allowed to list them together as “household effects.”
+Please pay attention to the following distinctions:

 - Furniture